 - Jail Scaglietti during the last episodes of Magical Girl Lyrical Nanoha StrikerS, who, when faced with defeat at the hands of a very angry Fate on Super Mode, breathlessly called Fate and her powers as magnificent.
 Fate responded by smacking him into the wall hard using the side of her BFS.

-- In Jojos Bizarre Adventure, Dio Brando applauds Polnareff for avenging his sister and for surviving up to that point.
+- In Jojos Bizarre Adventure, Dio Brando (pictured above) applauds Polnareff for avenging his sister and for surviving up to that point.

 - The Joker occasionally does this to Batman.